bassel27/Store-App/README.md

 The app is built using Flutter and Firebase.
 Firebase Authentication is used for user authentication, while Firestore is used for storing chats, products, orders, and cart items.

 ## Features and Functionalities
-1. User Authentication
-   a.
-Log in
-   b.
-Sign up
-   c.
-Forgot Password
-   d.
-Log out
+1. User Authentication: log in, sign up, forgot Password and log out
 2. Shows all available products
 4. Add products to cart and specify quantity
 5. Make orders